lendingloop/temporal_demo/README.md

 ## Getting Started

-See [DEMO.md](DEMO.md) for detailed setup instructions and demo scenarios.
+See [demo](demo.markdown) for detailed setup instructions and demo scenarios.

 ## Technology Stack